- Print this page

 - Any additional cleaning or repairs to removal of any authorised or unauthorised fixtures.
 This is recovered at the actual cost of removal and repair;

 - Damage to fixtures and fittings within the dwelling.
 Most items are recovered at the actual cost of repair, however in some instances FACS will allow for depreciation on fixtures and fittings in calculating the damage costs.

 Tenant Damage Charges where Asbestos is Present

-Expert advice received from WorkCover NSW and NSW Health tells us that living in a home built with asbestos-cement building products is not considered a health risk.
+WorkCover NSW and NSW Health advices that living in a home built with asbestos-cement building products is not considered a health risk.

-Where there is evidence that a tenant has damaged their property, LAHC should always pursue Tenant Damage Charges.
-In a previous case, the NCAT has ruled that the tenant is only responsible for the costs involved in replacing the structure that had asbestos in it and not the costs associated with safely removing the asbestos.
-FACS Legal Services' opinion is that the NCAT's decision would survive any challenge.
-Therefore, LAHC should not seek Tenant Damage Charges for the removal of the asbestos and follow the asbestos policy and procedure.
+Where there is evidence that a tenant has damaged their property, FACS will pursue Tenant Damage Charges in relation to the costs involved in replacing the structure that had asbestos in it but not the costs associated with safely removing the asbestos.

 Previous tenants with outstanding Tenant Repair Costs who reapply for housing

 If a former tenant reapplying for housing assistance has an outstanding tenant repair debt, FACS will take this into account when assessing eligibility for further assistance.
 For more information, go to the Eligibility for Social Housing Policy.